Rajnandini-tasre/Clothing-Brand-Website/README.md

 ## 📌 Features

-- Browse jewellery by category
+- Browse Clothing by category
 - View detailed product information with images
 - Add, update, and remove products from the cart
 - Secure backend handling for data management